What is Part D?

 Like enrolling in Medicare’s other parts, individuals have a seven month Initial Enrollment Period of three months before, the month of, and three months after the date of Medicare eligibility to enroll in a prescription drug plan.

-Individuals may choose and change their prescription drug coverage annually during the Annual Enrollment Period from October 15 to December 7, with new coverage effective January 1.
-Beneficiaries who receive Medicaid can change plans anytime during the year, with new coverage effective the first of the following month.
+Individuals may choose and change their prescription drug coverage annually during the Open Enrollment Period from October 15 to December 7, with new coverage effective January 1.
+Beneficiaries who receive Health First Colorado (Medicaid) can change plans anytime during the year, with new coverage effective the first of the following month.

 When choosing plans, it is important to compare drug coverage, deductibles and co-payments as well as benefits during the coverage gap.
 Medicare has an online plan finder where individuals can enter their drugs, frequency, and doses to find a plan that fits them best.
 You can visit the plan finder here.
 The Colorado Division of Insurance also publishes a stand-alone guide to Medicare Prescription Drug coverage in Colorado, which is available here.